a13xp0p0v/a13xp0p0v.github.io/_posts/2022-03-20-pwn-fuchsia.markdown

 I tried one more time and updated syzkaller in the `third_party/syzkaller/` subdirectory.
 But building didn't work because the Fuchsia [`BUILD.gn` file for syzkaller](https://fuchsia.googlesource.com/fuchsia/+/refs/heads/main/src/testing/fuzzing/syzkaller/BUILD.gn) needed a substantial rewriting according to the syzkaller changes.

-In short, Fuchsia was integrated with the syzkaller kernel fuzzer once in 2020, but currently this integration is broken.
+In short, maybe Fuchsia integration with syzkaller worked once in 2020, but currently it is broken.
 I looked at the Fuchsia version control system to find Fuchsia developers who committed to this functionality.
 I wrote them an email describing all technical details of this bug, but didn't get a reply.

 Spending more time on the Fuchsia build system was stressing me out.